rsksmart/devportal-1.0/rif/rns/guide/getting-started.md

 The registration consist of two transactions.
 The process takes more or less 5 minutes.
 Let's start:

-1. Go to the <a href="https://manager.rns.rifos.org" target="_blank">RNS Manager</a>.
+1. Go to the [RNS Manager](https://manager.rns.rifos.org).
 Type the domain you ant to register and click on 'Search'.

     ![](/rif/rns/guide/images/6jIRPrD.png)